mertul38/covertovert_hw2/code/README.md

     - If the sum is odd, each burst size is incremented by 1.
   - The adjusted burst sizes are taken modulo `burst_size_max` to ensure they remain within the valid range.

-- 'delay_between_bursts' and 'delay_waiting_for_burst' are determined based on chose 'burst_size_max'.
-For example, if 'burst_size_max' is 3, the maximum available burst size is 3.
-Receiver starts the waiting timer after first message, so the remaining 2 messages will take time.
-Estimated arrival time between two packet is 20ms, so 2 messages making 40ms.For safety, we put 10ms and get the 50ms 'delay_waiting_for_burst'.
+- The `delay_between_bursts` and `delay_waiting_for_burst` are determined based on the chosen `burst_size_max`.
+For example, if `burst_size_max` is 3, the maximum available burst size is 3.
+The receiver starts the waiting timer after receiving the first message, so the remaining 2 messages will take additional time.
+Assuming an estimated arrival time of 20ms between two packets, 2 messages would take 40ms.
+To ensure stability, we add a safety margin of 10ms, resulting in a `delay_waiting_for_burst` of 50ms.

-- To calculate 'delay_between_bursts', we can add spending time for remaining operations to 'delay_waiting_for_burst'.
-We add 15ms for safety and get 65ms for 'delay_between_bursts'.
+- To calculate `delay_between_bursts`, we account for the time required for additional operations and add it to the `delay_waiting_for_burst`.
+By adding 15ms for safety, we arrive at a `delay_between_bursts` of 65ms.

-- The bigger 'burst_size_max' value results in bigger delay values.
-However, it provides harder encryption to resolve.
+- A larger `burst_size_max` results in higher delay values.
+However, it also increases the complexity of encryption, making it harder to decipher.

+- The `socket_awakening_delay` is used to wake up the socket from the `recvfrom` function.
+It is set to a value slightly larger than the estimated packet arrival time (20ms).
+By adding a safety margin of 10ms, we set the `socket_awakening_delay` to 30ms.

+- The safety margins are relatively high because, during testing, we observed occasional exceptions where the arrival time for a single packet was as high as 27ms.
+We assume and hope these safety values will ensure stable operation.

 ### Message Conversion